CBD laws UK

 The current laws governing cannabidiol in the UK are inadequate because they were created prior to the emergence of CBD oils in the market.

 In next few years, we can anticipate a revision of the existing CBD regulations in the UK.
-Efforts are currently underway to refine the laws governing cannabidiol in the UK and Europe.
-One unresolved issue pertains to the lawful threshold of THC.
+Industry and government are working together to refine the laws governing cannabidiol in the UK and Europe.
+One hot topic of discussion is the lawful content of THC for CBD products.

-Speed read UK CBD laws in 1 minute
+Speed read the CBD laws in the UK

 Short on time?
 Read our quick guide on UK CBD law and regulation below.
 Further explanation follows the speed read section.